andrewtarry/andrewtarry.github.io/_posts/2016-06-15-docker_compose.md

 ---
 layout: post
 title: Using hostnames in docker compose
-description: Using hostnames in docker compose
+description: Using hostnames in docker compose to make internal routing easier in your development environment
 date: 2016-06-15 14:10:00 +0000
 categories: [Docker]
 tags: [docker, docker compose]
 ---

-I've talked about [docker before](/symfony_in_docker) and I think it makes an extremely powerful part of the development toolchain.
+I've talked about [Docker before](/posts/symfony_in_docker/) and I think it makes an extremely powerful part of the development toolchain.
 It gives you the ability to run a docker container locally and then deploy that same container to production.
 That's all well and good but production has things other than just your app, it's got a database, maybe a redis cache, perhaps some other internal services to talk to.
 So how do you replicate all of this in production?

 One of the best tools in the docker ecosystem is [docker compose](https://docs.docker.com/compose/overview/).
 Back in the day it was originally named `fig` before it moved into docker world and renamed as docker compose.
 Many versions later it is a mature and useful tool for building you development environment.